kiharalab/CryoREAD/README.md

 }
 ```

+## Notice
+The newer version of Intel MKL will cause pytorch to give the following error due to a symbol being removed: ImportError undefined symbol: `iJIT_NotifyEvent` is encountered.

+We have updated the environment.yml and requirements.txt to fix the version to an older version.
+Any previous installation should work just fine.

+If you have ever encountered this issue, please activate the conda env first and run `conda install mkl==2024.0`.

 ## News
 Apr 2024: CryoREAD includes a new model to support DNA/RNA structure modeling for input maps from 5-10A.
 The model is trained with maps at resolution 5-10A, and it will be used in CryoREAD once the input resolution is 5-10A.